Burderop Park: History

 The Calley family lived at Burderop for over two centuries; in 1649 William Calley was High Sheriff of Wiltshire and in 1807 Thomas Calley held the title.
 Thomas was married to Elizabeth Keck, daughter of Anthony James Keck of Stoughton Grange; they had a son John James Calley, who sold the estate to John Parkinson, who held the estate as a trustee for the Duke of Wellington.
 The estates of Broad Hinton and Salthrop House were also owned by Thomas Calley and his wife, and were sold in 1860 by the second Duke of Wellington to Anthony M. S. Maskelyne of Bassets Down.
 The estate was for a time known as Okebourne Chace.

 World Wars

-During World War I and World War II the estate was used as a training camp for the British army and was also the first military camp in Britain to receive American soldiers, who ran the 7505th USA Field Hospital that was stationed at Burderop Park.
-The Camp had its own railway station and recreational facilities which on one occasion hosted Bob Hope.
-The 1959 Ordnance Survey map shows Burderop Park still with huts from the war (cell E3).
+During World War I and World War II the estate was used as a training camp for the British army and in WW1 Chiseldon Camp was established on the estate and played host only to British forces, but in WW2 it became the very first camp to receive American troops, heralding a period that would see US forces concentrated at Chiseldon over the next couple of years.